 Shaffer Distributing’s Legacy

-Pop’s son, Estel joined the family business and purchased several other amusement products to accompany the previous games.
+Pop’s son, Ed joined the family business and purchased several other amusement products to accompany the previous games.
 These purchases soon made enough money to grow the route.
 In the 30’s, a factory in Youngstown, Ohio, introduced a mechanical pinball game called Whiffleboard, a unity which operated on a nickel.
-Despite operating games during the depression, many people found happiness while playing Whiffleboard which led the games and route to succeed.
+Despite operating games during the depression, many people found happiness while playing Whiffleboard which contributed to the games and route to succeed.